 - Soul Eating: They're stated to devour the souls of their hosts, making them all-but immune to pain and capable of healing from almost any injury, but driving them insane.
 Only those with particularly strong wills can retain their sense of self.
 They can also devour other souls, such as when Zak-Del used his Exolon to consume the soul of the Kree Supreme Intelligence, which had been infected and enslaved by the Phalanx.

 First Appearance: King In Black #2 (December, 2020)

 An Extremis-augmented symbiote-dragon merged with one of Iron Man's Model 70 suits, dubbed an "Extremebiote" by Tony Stark.

-- Cyborg: It's an offshoot of a symbiote-dragon that was infected with the Extremis nanovirus and fused to one of Iron Man's Model 70 suits.
+- Cyborg: It's a symbiote-dragon that was infected with the Extremis nanovirus and fused to one of Iron Man's Model 70 suits.

 - You Don't Look Like You: In the King in Black: Iron Man/Doctor Doom tie-in, it's drawn looking very differently compared to how it looks in the main series.

 First Appearance: Venom Vol 4 #1

 A powerful symbiote dragon created by Knull, the Grendel and its ilk swept across the cosmos devouring gods and annihilating civilizations.
 Remote-piloted by Knull, the Grendel attacked Earth alongside a red symbiote dragon (later known as Grendel's Mother or Big Mother) and was defeated by Thor, severing the dark god's connection to his creations.